junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 but Dean can't destroy the Impala, he has to save her, they have to figure out how to work around/solve it

+### 413.5【all】Impala POV, any story

+(maybe inspired by or related to prompt 413, but don't have to, just a beginning, can fit it into any story)

+"Let me tell you a story.
+Actually, let me tell you a riddle fist. -- *Actually*, let me just tell you this: There was once a father, and then there was a son.
+The son had a brother, and the brother had a son.
+All of them loved wearing black and good with guns.
+All of them travelled far with me, and none of live lived as long as I do.
+Do you know who they are and what I am?

+"Okay, let me rewind a bit and start with the intro first.
+Heya there, I'm Impala 67, and this is my story."

 ### **414.【destiel】djinn: Cas suicide when Dean confesses because he thinks it's a dream and he needs to wake up**

 (inspired by "['Til Dreams Do Us Part](https://archiveofourown.org/works/17876885)")